Operation Crossroads: Able Target array

-Serious damage to ship #10, the aircraft carrier Saratoga, more than 1 mi from the blast, was due to fire.
+Fire caused serious damage to ship #10, the aircraft carrier Saratoga, more than 1 mi from the blast.
 For test purposes, all the ships carried sample amounts of fuel and ordnance, plus airplanes.
-Most warships carried a seaplane on deck, which could be lowered into the water by crane, but Saratoga carried several airplanes with highly volatile aviation fuel, both on deck and in the hangars below.
-The fire was extinguished and Saratoga was kept afloat for use in the Baker shot.
+Most warships carried a seaplane on deck which could be lowered into the water by crane, but Saratoga carried several airplanes with highly volatile aviation fuel, both on deck and in the hangars below.
+The fire was extinguished, and Saratoga was kept afloat for use in the Baker shot.

 Radiation

 As with Little Boy (Hiroshima) and Fat Man (Nagasaki), the Crossroads Able shot was an air burst.
 These were purposely detonated high enough in the air to prevent surface materials from being drawn into the fireball.
-The height-of-burst for the first nuclear explosion Trinity, in New Mexico on July 16, 1945, was 100 ft; the device was mounted on a tower.
+The height-of-burst for the Trinity test was 100 ft; the device was mounted on a tower.
 It made a crater 6 ft deep and 500 ft wide, and there was some local fallout.
 The test was conducted in secret, and the world at large learned nothing about the radioactive fallout at the time.
 To be a true air burst with no local fallout, the Trinity height-of-burst needed to be 580 ft.
 With an air burst, the radioactive fission products rise into the stratosphere and become part of the global, rather than the local, environment.
 Air bursts were officially described as "self-cleansing."
 There was no significant local fallout from Able.

 There was an intense transitory burst of fireball radiation lasting a few seconds.
-Many of the closer ships received doses of neutron and gamma radiation that could have been lethal to anyone on the ship, but the ships themselves did not become radioactive.
+Many of the closer ships received doses of neutron and gamma radiation that could have been lethal to anyone on the ship, but the ships did not become radioactive.
 Neutron activation of materials in the ships was judged to be a minor problem by the standards of the time.
 One sailor on the support ship USS Haven was found to be "sleeping in a shower of gamma rays" from an illegal metal souvenir he had taken from a target ship.
 Fireball neutrons had made it radioactive.
 Within a day nearly all the surviving target ships had been reboarded.
 The ship inspections, instrument recoveries, and moving and remooring of ships for the Baker test proceeded on schedule.